2018 attack on Chinese Consulate in Karachi

-On 23 November 2018, an armed assault on the Chinese consulate in Clifton, Karachi, Pakistan killed four people in an hour-long shootout.
+On 23 November 2018, an armed assault on the Chinese consulate in Clifton, Karachi, Pakistan killed seven people in an hour-long shootout.
 Those killed were two policemen, two Pakistani civilians and the three attackers.
 No Chinese nationals were injured or killed in the attack.
-The three attackers were also killed.

 Attack

 According to the Counter Terrorism Department (CTD) officer Raja Umar Khattab, the attackers shot and killed the two policemen at the first check-post.
 The attackers then detonated hand grenades and also tried to open the main armored gate of the consulate with the help of C-4 explosives but did not succeed.
 The heavy firing and hand grenade blasts killed two civilians, and damaged one armored personnel carrier, two police vehicles and six other cars parked outside the consulate, of which three caught fire.

 Policewoman Suhai Aziz Talpur, a senior superintendent of the Karachi Police, told reporters, "Around 9 am, I got the news that there was an attack at the Chinese consulate.
 I was already on my way to work so we redirected and rushed to the crime scene.
 I already had my guards with me, senior officers were on their way.
 In the meantime we gathered the bomb disposal squad and fire brigade as well."
 She organized and led the two-hour battle to defend the consulate.
 The battle ended after all three attackers were killed.
 According to Reuters, "Her fast response and actions during the nearly two-hour assault on the diplomatic mission in the southern port city have been praised for saving countless lives."
 She has been hailed as a hero in both Pakistan and China.